 • Summer Fireworks – Fans will enjoy a spectacular fireworks show, presented by Hy-Vee and Pepsi, after the game.

 • 610 Saturday – The Royals have teamed up with Entercom and 610 Sports Radio for special pregame festivities outside Rivals Sports Bar that include 610 Sports Radio personalities, special guests, food and drink specials and much more.
 Fans can enjoy the 610 Saturday Appetizer Special – Buffalo Chicken Dip for just $6.10 – in Rivals Sports Bar from the time the gates open until the first pitch.
-Listen to 610 Sports Radio and receive a coupon code to purchase a ticket for only $6.10 in the Hy-Vee Infield. http://www.royals.com/610saturday.
+Listen to 610 Sports Radio and receive a coupon code to purchase a ticket for only $6.10 in the Hy-Vee Infield.
+For more information, visit http://www.royals.com/610saturday.

-Sunday, June 8 – New York Yankees vs. Royals, 1:10 p.m.
+Sunday, August 10 – San Francisco Giants vs. Royals, 1:10 p.m.

 • Family FunDay Sunday – Each Sunday home game features pregame interactive kids entertainment by School of Rock, plus face painters, caricature or balloon artists in the Outfield Experience.
-New this season, fans also have the opportunity to get pregame autographs with select players each Sunday.
+New this season, fans also have the opportunity to get pregame autographs from select players each Sunday.
 All-Day Play Passes for unlimited activities in the Outfield Experience are available for just $10.
-In addition, the Royals are offering a Family FunDay Sunday 4-Pack that includes four Hy-Vee Infield tickets, $10 in loaded value per ticket to use for concessions and merchandise, and four All-Day Play Passes – over $150 in value – for just $80! http://www.royals.com/sunday.
+In addition, the Royals are offering a Family FunDay Sunday 4-Pack that includes four Hy-Vee Infield tickets, $10 in loaded value per ticket to use for concessions and merchandise and four All-Day Play Passes – over $150 in value – for just $80!
+For more information, visit http://www.royals.com/sunday.

 • Sunday Fun Run – All fans 14 and under can run the bases after the game (conditions permitting).

 Monday, August 11 – Oakland Athletics vs. Royals, 7:10 p.m.

-Wednesday, June 11 – Cleveland Indians vs. Royals, 1:10 p.m.
+Wednesday, August 13 – Oakland Athletics vs. Royals, 7:10 p.m.

-• Student “Night” presented by INK Magazine – Rivals Outfield Box or Hy-Vee Infield tickets are available for Wednesday home games for youth and students with a valid ID at the Kauffman Stadium Box Office for just $8.
+• Student Night presented by INK Magazine – Rivals Outfield Box or Hy-Vee Infield tickets are available for Wednesday home games for youth and students with a valid ID at the Kauffman Stadium Box Office for just $8.
 Select tickets are also available online at http://www.royals.com/studentnight.
 Seating is subject to availability.
 All Student Nights include pregame food and beverage specials available at the Crown Classic concession area.